 A noise interrupted my thoughts.
 A beep from Aoife’s pocket.

-Aoife plucked Dad’s phone from her pocket.
-Shrugged.
+Aoife plucked Dad’s phone from her pocket with a shrug.
 ‘I thought it might be useful.’

 I pushed the phone back at Aoife.
 ‘We already know how to travel through books.’

 She ignored me, reading a little of the message.
 ‘This might be useful.’